RayBB/openlibrary-docs/Interacting-with-GitHub-Issues.md

 ## Closing Issues

 Closing issues is the most important "maintenance" to be done on the issues list.
-When you close an issue, use one of the managed labels (e.g. "Close: Not reproducible") to mark the reason.

----